authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Once BIMI policies are published in DNS via Assertion Records, additional guidance can be provided from Domain Owners to Mail Receivers, and Mail Receivers to their MUAs through the use of additional BIMI header fields.

-Unlike the Assertion Record, BIMI header fields are case insensitive.
+BIMI header fields are case insensitive.
+If a required tag is missing, it is an error.

 BIMI Selector {#bimi-selector}
 ----------------------

 BIMI DNS records are placed in \<selector\>._bimi.\<domain\>, and by default they are placed in default._bimi.\<domain\>.
 That is, for example.com, the default location for all BIMI lookups is default._bimi.example.com.
 However, a Domain Owner may specify the selector using the RFC 5322 header 'BIMI-Selector'.
 The BIMI-Selector header consists of key value pairs:

 v= Version (plain-text; REQUIRED).
 The version of BIMI, acceptable value is BIMIx, where 'x' is a digit ranging from 0-9.
+It MUST have the value of "BIMI1" for implementations compliant with this version of BIMI.
 The value of this tag MUST match precisely; if it does not or it is absent, the entire header MUST be ignored.
 It MUST be the first tag in the list.

   ABNF: